AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 ### Create the geoloc Edit Dialog {#create-the-geoloc-edit-dialog}

 The context store component requires an edit dialog.
-The geoloc edit dialog will contain a static message that indicates that there are no properties to configure.
+The geoloc edit dialog contains a static message that indicates that there are no properties to configure.

 1. Right-click the `/libs/cq/personalization/components/contextstores/genericstoreproperties/dialog` node and click Copy.
 1. Right-click the `/apps/myapp/contextstores/geoloc` node and click paste.